Frequently Asked Questions

 Will the paint come off?

-Eventually.
+Latex paint is more of a challenge.
 Your best bet is lots of warm, soapy water, a washcloth, and a friend to scrub between your shoulder blades.
 Most paints come off in little flakes so I recommend using a hair snare in your drain to prevent them from mucking up your plumbing.

 In 2004, I discovered the miracle of “pressure washing”.
 I attached a spray nozzle to my garden hose, stood in the middle of my yard and turned the water on, adjusting the nozzle until the water was a concentrated jet.
 This essentially peeled the paint right off my body.
 Combined with some sea salt and Dr. Bronner’s and I was clean in a record 30 minutes!
 It’s probably not a bad idea to stand in a kiddie pool or on a tarp to keep the paint flakes out of your lawn.

-Last year, I experimented with dry scrubbing first.
+Later, I experimented with dry scrubbing first.
 I used an old, rough washcloth to gently abrade the paint off and then lathered up and rinsed.
 Like a charm!

 I’m a little, um, hirsute.
 Will my body hair affect my paint?